Past Worlds and Modern Questions - Cultures Across Time and Space

 Members, partners

-Our members are professors, postdoc researchers and PhD students of the Faculty of Arts, of the Faculties of Protestant and Catholic Theology, and of central scientific research institutions.
+Our members are professors, postdoc researchers and PhD students of all Faculties and of central scientific research institutions.

 Benefit from our network and funding opportunities!